-On June 4, 2018, the Village entered into an agreement with a contractor for the construction of Phase 2 of a sewer system to service the Bourbonnais Parkway area.
-Under this agreement, the Village is required to reimburse the contractor for an estimated \$1,808,000 of construction costs.
-As of April 30, 2020, the Village has expended \$957,080 for this project.
-The contractor walked off the job in August of 2019.
-Both the contractor and the Village have filed suit against one another claiming breach of contract.
-The Village expects a favorable outcome in this matter.
+On January 8, 2020, the Village entered into an agreement with a healthcare organization to contribute to a construction project that will add a large medical facility to the North Convent Street healthcare corridor.
+Under this agreement, the Village is required to reimburse the organization for an estimated \$896,200 of construction costs.
+As of April 30, 2021, the Village has expended \$448,100 for this project.